rinojs/rinojs/README.md

       testid: 'test'
   }

-  // rino.buildPage(path, path) will build page and components.
+  // rino.buildPage(pathToTotFile) will build page and components.
-  // Properties will be applied to the page as well. let page = await rino.buildPage("path/to/page/index.tot", "path/to/components/directory/components");
+  // Properties will be applied to the page as well. let page = await rino.buildPage("path/to/page/index.tot");
   // rino.buildData(page object, data object) will build data into the page.
   // You must call buildData() after buildPage() page = await rino.buildData(page, data);